uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

-The authors then discuss further limitations of text generation models in tackling *incremental and discontinuous tasks*.
+The authors then discuss how text generation models achieve relative success in *incremental tasks*, but are less proficient in tackling *discontinuous tasks*.
 Incremental tasks are those that can be solved gradually, by adding one word or sentence at a time, and do not require any major conceptual shifts or insights.
 Examples of such tasks include answering factual questions or solving a math problem that follows a standard procedure.
 Text generation models appear to handle incremental tasks well, relying on existing knowledge and skills to produce content.

 <br>